 Your web video should be about your customer, and what you can deliver to them right now.

 If the script is too long it won’t be as memorable.

-Our own Rossiter and Co web video statistics statistics show that visitors view up to roughly 55 seconds, after that viewings start to trail off – so you have to be succinct!
+Our own Studio Rossiter web video statistics statistics show that visitors view up to roughly 55 seconds, after that viewings start to trail off – so you have to be succinct!